Experts comb cargo plane crash site in north Greece; 8 dead | Business

 The plane was operated by Ukrainian cargo carrier Meridian.
 The Ukrainian consul in Thessaloniki, who arrived at the crash site, told local officials that the crew were all Ukrainian.

-Firefighters who rushed to the scene Saturday night were prevented from reaching the crash site by smoke and an intense smell that they feared might be toxic.
+Nearby dirt roads were closed to vehicles.
+Firefighters who rushed to the scene on Saturday night were prevented from reaching the crash site by smoke and an intense smell that they feared might be toxic.

+Residents were allowed to leave their homes Sunday after being told to stay inside and keep their windows closed on Saturday night.

+But officials told locals their fields may not be safe to work in because of the likely presence of explosives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)